rasta-mouse/Crystal-Loaders/README.md

 ## Setup

-1. Download the Crystal Palace Release distrubtion.
+1. Download the Crystal Palace Release distribution.
 2. Extract the tar archive and copy `crystalpalace.jar` to the same directory as `cobaltstrike.exe`.
 3. Load `crystalpalace.cna` into Cobalt Strike.
 4. Profit.